brian-p-ray/text-captcha/README.md

 # Text Captcha jQuery plugin

 This came about because I was building a website and one of the goals was to have no images on the entire site.
 I didn't want to use something like recaptcha for human testing.
-It allows for both alphabetic and mathmatic testing.
-One of the main drawbacks to this as of right now is that it only supports one form per page as of right now.
+It allows for both alphabetic and mathematic testing.
+There is also a method for simple **jQuery Validate** integration

-## Alphabetic testing
+## Text testing
-For alphabetic testing, it gives a random string of letters and asks them to be sorted by alphabetic order, reverse alphabetic order or backwards from the way they are displayed
+For text testing, it gives a random string of letters and asks the user to sort them by alphabetic order, reverse alphabetic order or backwards from the way they are displayed

-## Mathmatic testing
+## Math testing
-For mathmatic testing, it provides 2 random numbers between 0 and 9.
+For math testing, it provides 2 random numbers between 0 and 9.
 You can either choose the type of math to perform (addition or multiplication) or you can choose random.

+## Number testing
+For number testing, it gives a random listing of numbers and asks the user to sort them by numeric or reverse numeric order.

 ## Usage
 Using textCaptcha is as easy as typing